dueca/dueca/doc/channelpatterns.md

     // use d.data() to access and write the MyData object d.data().<member> = <value>;

 _TLDR;_

+- Typically used to transmit regularly update data

 - Creates a *stream* channel with a single entry

-- Read tokens specify `JumpToMatchTime` reading of entry #0
+- Read tokens specify `Channel::JumpToMatchTime` reading of entry #0

-- By default, the data will be kept valid for at least `0.2` seconds, meaning that only data that is 0.2s older than the latest data written can be cleaned from the channel memory.
+- By default, the data will be kept valid for at least `0.2` seconds, meaning that only data that is 0.2s older than the latest data written will be cleaned from the channel memory.

-- Typically, the read tokens are used as trigger, or combined in the trigger for the reading activity, ensuring that the activity only runs when the data is valid.
+- Typically, the read tokens are used as trigger, or combined in a trigger for the reading activity (usually with `and` logic), ensuring that the activity only runs when the data is valid.
 Reading may only fail when reading is really delayed, and data has in the meantime been cleaned out.

 - If not specified as trigger, the reading may fail when data is not yet there.

+- Use a `DataReader` with the activity's time span to access the data of the required time.

+- Add `MatchIntervalStartOrEarlier` to the `DataReader` when not triggering, and data for the current time may not be there.

 ### Single writer, multiple readers, event